Introduction

 Users with permission to manage connections must be very careful when using FME Flow as the connection storage location.
 Editing or removing a connection in FME Form can impact other workspaces that depend on it in FME Flow!

-In FME Form 2025.0, users without permission to manage web connections can see them in FME Form, when they are not visible in FME Flow.
+In FME Form 2025.0 and FME Form 2025.1, users without permission to manage web connections in FME Flow can see them in FME Form.
 Also, users without permission to access database connections can see database connection details when they have only run access.
 In both cases, edits cannot be made.
-These are known issues that will be resolved in a later version (see FMEFORM-33620 and FMEFORM-33621).
+We strongly recommend upgrading to FME Form 2025.2.

 Share a connection